Improved Highway Safety

 RoadTalker

 A new highway safety feature could greatly reduce accidents.
 If a tired driver wandered out of a lane, a human voice would speak a warning message.
-Before a lane merged or a construction zone, a similar verbal message would be heard.
+Before a lane merged or a construction zone began, a similar audio message would be heard.
 ALL vehicles would receive this message, because it would not be electronic, but rather a series of complex bumps or pits that the tires drive over.

 Highway safety has always been a great concern.
 Many thousands of people lose their lives every year in highway accidents.
 This new invention may be able to save some of those lives.